Analysis | What’s Driving Coups in Niger and Across West Africa?

-Members of Niger’s presidential guard have detained the leader of the uranium-rich country, a linchpin in the fight by US, French and African forces against the spread of Islamist militancy across the Sahel region.
-The attempted coup follows five successful ones in the past three years across the impoverished region.
-If the latest power grab succeeds, it would create a strip of military-run countries stretching from the Atlantic Ocean to the Red Sea — most of which are more closely aligned to Russia than to the West.
+The head of Niger’s presidential guard declared himself the new leader of the uranium-rich country, a linchpin in the fight by Western and African forces against the spread of Islamist militancy across the Sahel.
+The move follows five successful coups in the past three years across the impoverished region.
+If the latest power grab succeeds— which looks likely — it would create a belt of military-run countries stretching from the Atlantic Ocean to the Red Sea — most of which are more closely aligned to Russia than to the West.

 1. What happened in Niger?

-Soldiers appeared on state television on July 26, claiming to have seized control of the country hours after President Mohamed Bazoum was detained.
-The nation’s foreign minister told France24 television that negotiations were ongoing on Thursday morning, but hours later the army chief announced his support for the coup, Agence France Presse reported.
-The Economic Community of West African States, a 15-nation regional bloc, the African Union, the US and other Western powers condemned the attempted takeover and called for Bazoum’s immediate release and reinstatement.
+General Abdourahamane Tiani appeared on state television on July 28 to name himself leader two days after his soldiers said they had detained President Mohamed Bazoum.
+The head of the army backed the coup, saying he wanted to avoid bloodshed.
+But the Economic Community of West African States, a 15-nation regional bloc, the African Union, the US, France and other Western powers condemned the attempted takeover and called for Bazoum’s immediate release and reinstatement.
+Bazoum hasn’t resigned.

 2. What makes Niger strategically significant?